zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone11.md

 1. Create a [DNS Query] with query type TXT and query name *Child Zone* ("TXT query").

-2. Create an empty set of pairs of IP addresses and strings, "SPF-Policies".
+2. Create an empty set of pairs of (names and IP address) pairs and strings, "SPF-Policies".

-3. Retrieve all name server IP addresses for *Child Zone* using methods [Get-Del-NS-IPs] and [Get-Zone-NS-IPs] ("Name Server IP").
+3. Retrieve all name server names and IP addresses for *Child Zone* using methods [Get-Del-NS-Names-and-IPs] and [Get-Zone-NS-Names-and-IPs] ("Name Servers").

-4. For each name server in *Name Server IP* do:
+4. For each distinct name server IP address in *Name Servers* do:

    1. Send *TXT Query* to the name server and collect the [DNS Response].

-   2. Go to the next name server IP address if at least one of the following criteria is met:
+   2. Go to the next name server if at least one of the following criteria is
+      met:

       1. There is no DNS response.
       2. [RCODE Name] of the response is not "NoError".
       3. The AA flag is not set in the response.

-   3. If the name server responds with no TXT record, then add the pair consisting of the *Name Server IP* and the empty string to the *SPF-Policies* set.
+   3. If the name server responds with no TXT record, then add the pair consisting of the *Name Servers* and the empty string to the *SPF-Policies* set.

-   4. If the name server responds with at least one TXT record and none is an [SPF TXT record], then add the pair consisting of the *Name Server IP* and the empty string to the *SPF-Policies* set.
+   4. If the name server responds with at least one TXT record and none is an [SPF TXT record], then add the pair consisting of the *Name Servers* and the empty string to the *SPF-Policies* set.

    5. If the name server responds with at least one TXT record that is an [SPF